Stellacore/peridetic/README.md

-The above precision reports are created by testing round trip transformations for various point locations well distributed with respect ellipsoid.
-For testing within the optimal domain, results for approximately 1M point locations have been evaluated.
+The above precision reports are created by testing round trip transformations for various point locations well distributed with respect to the ellipsoid.
+For testing within the optimal domain, results for approximately 1M point locations are evaluated.

 For precision testing, the transformations are evaluated for self-consistency.
 Note that self-consistency does _not_ constitute a